What is ROI, How to Calculate Return on Investment?

-We’ve already talked about one important metric for business: the lifetime value of a customer, or LTV.
-In this article, we’ll tell you about another important indicator: ROI.
+We’ve already talked about the definition of one important metric for business: the lifetime value of a customer, or CLV.
+In this article, we’ll tell you about another important indicator and its meaning: ROI.
 With it, you can identify effective channels to attract customers and, as a result, more wisely manage your budget for advertising campaigns.

 - How can you efficiently allocate your budget and increase revenue from ad campaigns based on ROI data using OWOX BI?